jonjampen/fatiguediary/README.md

 - MySQL2
 - next-pwa

-`Originally it was built using HTML, CSS, and JavaScript for frontend.
+Originally it was built using HTML, CSS, and JavaScript for frontend.
 For the backend I used PHP and a MySQL database.
-(Libraries: Shepherd, Toastify, Apexcharts)`
+(Libraries: Shepherd, Toastify, Apexcharts)

+# Todo
+- [ ] metrics tracking
+    - [ ] sortable symptoms
+    - [ ] chart
+    - [ ] choose what metrics to display
+    - [ ] custom charts
+    - [ ] sort dashboard
+    - [ ] clean code